Bleeding after menopause

 What is bleeding after menopause?

-Menopause is the time when you stop having periods at around the age of 51 years.
-You've reached menopause when you have not had a period for 12 months.
+Menopause is the time when you stop having periods.
+The average age of menopause is 51 years.
+You have reached menopause when you have not had a period for at least 12 months.

-However, perimenopause is the stage of life leading up to your last menstrual period.
-This stage can last 4 to 6 years.
-A common feature of perimenopause is irregular periods.
+Perimenopause is the stage of life leading up to your last menstrual period.
+This stage can last several years.

-- thinning of the lining of your uterus (womb)
+- thinning of the lining of your vagina (atrophic vaginitis)

 - polyps (growths) on your cervix or uterus